ige-calcul/public-docs/docs/clusters/Gricad/dahu.md

 #OAR -t devel
 ```
 **Memory**

-You have different type of nodes with different features (use recap.py  to see all of them).
+You have different type of nodes with different features (use ```recap.py``` to see all of them).

 The memory you are using in a job is equal to:
 ```
 n_cores_asked x ( total_mem/n_cores)
 ```

-If  you want the whole memory, you should asked for all available cores (n_cores)
+If  you want the whole memory, you should asked for all available cores (n_cores) in one node

 ```
 [f-dahu /home/chekkim ]$ recap.py
 ========================================================================================